“Only the man who crosses the river at night knows the value of the light of day.”

 A third leg, in the form of a hiking pole or a long and sturdy stick, can be of great assistance in aiding balance and stability during a difficult river crossing.

-- Enter the water at a slight angle facing upstream.
+- Enter the water facing upstream.
 Use your pole for stability.
 Grip it with both hands.

 - Bend at the knees and lean slightly forward into the oncoming water.
 Your pole/stick is directly in front of you.
 Think of a sumo wrestler trying to keep their centre of gravity as low as possible.
 The goal is the same – not to be pushed backwards.